gitlabhq/gitlabhq/doc/ci/yaml/README.md

 If `environment` is specified and no environment under that name exists, a new one will be created automatically.

-The `environment` name must contain only letters, digits, '-' and '_'.
+The `environment` name must be a valid git reference name.
 Common names are `qa`, `staging`, and `production`, but you can use whatever name works with your workflow.